-This report has been prepared by Mark Abrams (Abrams) using public documents acquired by the author and private documents given to the author by Freegold for this purpose.
+This report has been prepared by Mark Abrams (Abrams) using public documents acquired by the author and private documents given to the author by Freegold for this purpose; as well the author's direct observations made during the course of the 2015 drill progam.
 While reasonable care has been taken in preparing this report, Abrams cannot guarantee the accuracy or completeness of all supporting documentation.
 In particular, Abrams did not attempt to determine the veracity of geochemical data reported by Freegold or third parties, nor did Abrams attempt to conduct duplicate sampling for comparison with the geochemical results provided by other parties.
 The interpretive views expressed herein are those of the author and may or may not reflect the views of Freegold or the property owners.